rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/ariaProptypes.test.md

     <span aria-invalid='foo'></span>
           ^^^^^^^^^^^^^^^^^^

-  ℹ The supported values for aria-invalid are: "grammar", false, "spelling", true
+  ℹ The supported values for the aria-invalid attribute are: "grammar", false, "spelling", true

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━